Gregory-Baker/p3at/p3at_embedded/README.md

 [2] - We are in fact using pure integral control, because it performed the best during my initial hand-tuning.

-[3] - If anyone knows how to get rosserial_client make_libraries working correctly, as per the [ros wiki tutorials](http://wiki.ros.org/rosserial_arduino/Tutorials/Adding%20Custom%20Message) then let me know.
+[3] - I am a bit confused about whether I should be using <code>rosserial_client</code> or <code>rosserial_arduino</code> for this step as both have `make_libraries` scripts; I've only ever succeeded with the latter.
+If anyone knows how to get rosserial_client make_libraries working correctly, as per the [ros wiki tutorials](http://wiki.ros.org/rosserial_arduino/Tutorials/Adding%20Custom%20Message) then let me know.

 [4] - This is to divide the analog voltage from 0 - 5V range to 0 - 3V3 range that Teensy can read.